firec0der/fe-coding-challenge/issues/3-orders-page.md

 # Orders page

-*Note: The API always returns only 10 orders, doesn't support sorting, filtering, pagination.*
+*Note: The "API" always returns only 10 orders, it doesn't support sorting, filtering, pagination.
+For the sorting and filter requirements below, the respective functionality must be implemented by the client.*

 Here will be 3 main features: list of orders, sorting and filter.

 ## List of orders

 First of all, you need to implement a redux module to fetch and store orders.

-Basicly, it's a table with 5 columns:
+Displaying the list is basically a table with 5 columns:

 Ref | Patient | Clinic | Lab | Created at
 --- | ------- | ------ | --- | ----------

-Each row mush be clickable, and on click a user must be redirected to the order page (`/orders/:orderId`).
+Each row mush be clickable, and onClick a user must be redirected to the order page (`/orders/:orderId`).

-Don't forget to render loader while a loading of the list.
-Don't implement pagination.
+Don't forget to render loader while loading of the list.
+Pagination should not be implemented.

 ## Sorting

-Implement a dropdown with 4 options somewhere above the orders list:
+- Implement a dropdown with 4 options:
   1. Lab (ASC)
   2. Lab (DESC)
   3. Created at (ASC)
   4. Created at (DESC)
+- Dropdown must be located somewhere above the orders list.

 Obviously, list should be sorted properly.

 ## Filter

-There must be 2 item: the first one - dropdown with types (e.g filter by clinic, lab, etc), the second one is input with value that'll be used for filtering.
+- Implement a dropdown with types to filter by (e.g filter by clinic, lab, etc).
+- Implement a input field with value that'll be used for filtering.
 Filter the list after each typed letter.
+- Filter must be located somewhere above the orders list.

-Filter should implement "includes" logic, so for "foo" query "beforefoo", "fooafter", "inthefoomiddle" are the possible values.
-Transform values to lower case.
+- Filter must implement "includes" logic, so for "foo" query "beforefoo", "fooafter", "inthefoomiddle" are the possible values.
+- Filter must be case **in**sensitive.
+- No filter should be applied by default.

-"Filter by" dropdown options:
+- "Filter by" dropdown options:
   1. Clinic
   2. Lab
   3. Patient
   4. Created at (Please, use "YYYY-MM-DD" format for comparison)

-There shouldn't be any filters by default.

 ## UX